ChuckJonas/API-HALL-OF-SHAME/README.md

 ### GUIDELINES

 - Remove all API keys, PII and other sensitive data from your request/response examples!
-- These must be API's that are either "public" or as part of a licensed software (EG: they are meant to be called by external systems; no "internal only / mom & pop" API's).
+- These must be API's that are either "public" or accessible via license to software (EG: they are meant to be integrated with external systems; no "internal only / mom & pop / BFFE" API's).
-- We are only evaluating on the API Design.
-API reliablity, uptime, etc is too hard to quanitify.
+- We are only evaluating on the API DESIGN.
+API reliablity, uptime, one-off bugs, etc are too hard to quanitify.
 - This is about celebrating the "Best of the Worst".
-Your entree should highlight the amazingness of the API.
+Your nomination should highlight the amazingness of the API.
 No "personal" attacks or name calling.